ArjunAshok17/EcoSentinel/README.md

 ## Web App ##
 The code for our web app is also published alongside these files.
 Although we fully expect users to interact with the EcoSentinel pipeline through the user interface of the website, we provide these files as a method of transparency.

-# Conclusion #
-If all this sounds complicated, that's because it very much is.
-And our pipeline is far from over.
-We have designed EcoSentinel to expand from just identifying a problem to flat-out solving it in some respects (read more in our project overview).

-But to you, our user, there is no point in overcomplicating an entire process in an effort to provide transparency.
-So as a compromise, we provide our final file, `ecosentinel.ipynb`: a notebook that carries you step-by-step through the whole pipeline, allowing you to analyze one country, or a set of countries, at a time.

 Thanks for reading!
 - The EcoSentinel Team